Internal Medicine (Large Animal)

 Our experts have the tools, the time and the experience to get to the bottom of your animal’s medical problems.
-We offer advanced diagnostic techniques including ultrasound, endoscopy, and gastroscopy and provide specialist care for a wide range of health conditions, including intensive and critical care and care needing isolation facilities.
-We also offer expertise in neonatology and have a purpose built neonatal intensive care unit.
+We offer advanced diagnostic techniques including ultrasound, endoscopy, and gastroscopy and provide care for a wide range of health conditions, including intensive and critical care and care needing isolation facilities.
+We also offer expertise in neonatology and have a purpose-built neonatal intensive care unit.

 Intensive care

-We offer 24-hour/365 day specialist care for all large animal species, including horses, camelids, cattle, pet pigs and small ruminants.
-Certified veterinary technicians are present 24 hrs a day, supervised by our veterinarians to provide the very best in care.
-Intensive care can include includes oxygen therapy, mechanical ventilation, Anderson and camelid slings for animals that need help to stand, plasma and whole blood transfusions, IV fluid therapy, IV nutrition and a full range of monitoring equipment and diagnostics, including a 24 hour clinical laboratory.
+We offer 24-hour/365-day care for all large animal species, including horses, camelids, cattle, pet pigs and small ruminants.
+Certified veterinary technicians are present 24 hours a day, supervised by our veterinarians to provide the very best in care.
+Intensive care can include

 Our faculty and staff are highly experienced in managing the variety of disorders that may affect the neonatal foal or other large animal.
 Our specially designed Neonatal Intensive Care Unit is designed to accommodate the special needs of the critically ill neonate as well as pregnant animals at increased risk for complications around birth.